 Interpretation of your results is provided along with personalised nutrition and lifestyle recommendations to help you optimise your methylation pathways.

-We assess your body's unique methylation profile based on the genes below.
-A methylation profile evaluates your body's ability to regulate methylation, a vital process affecting DNA repair, detoxification, neurotransmitter balance, and cardiovascular health.
-Imbalances can result in undermethylation - linked to high histamine, detox challenges, depression, gastrointestinal issues like leaky gut, inflammatory bowel disease (IBD), food sensitivities, and immune dysfunctions like frequent infections and autoimmune conditions.
-Overmethylation, on the other hand, is associated with low histamine, anxiety, and mood instability.
-Poor methylation may also elevate homocysteine, increasing cardiovascular risk, and contribute to impaired cognitive function, fatigue, and neurological problems such as brain fog and memory issues.
+Your methylation profile describes your body's ability to regulate methylation, a vital process affecting DNA repair, detoxification, neurotransmitter balance, and cardiovascular health.
+Imbalances can result in undermethylation which is linked to high histamine, detox challenges, and depression, or overmethylation which is associated with low histamine, anxiety, and mood instability.
+Poor methylation may also elevate homocysteine levels, increasing the risk of cardiovascular disease and impaired cognitive function.

 MTHFR helps our bodies use folate effectively, but certain genetic differences, like the mutations C677T and A1298C, can slow it down.
 If someone has two copies of C677T mutation or a mix of one C677T and one A1298C mutation, it slows MTHFR even more, making it harder to convert homocysteine.
 This could lead to higher homocysteine levels, which might increase the risk of heart problems.